weaveworks/weave/site/features.md

 ###<a name="addressing"></a>IP Address Management (IPAM)

 Containers are automatically allocated a unique IP address.
-To view the addresses allocated by Weave run, `weave ps`.
+To view the addresses allocated by Weave, run `weave ps`.

 Instead of allowing Weave to automatically allocate addresses, an IP address and a network can be explicitly specified.
-See [How to Manually Specify IP Addresses and Subnets(/site/using-weave/manual-ip-address.md) for instructions.
+See [How to Manually Specify IP Addresses and Subnets](/site/using-weave/manual-ip-address.md) for instructions.

 For a discussion on how Weave Net uses IPAM, see [Automatic IP Address Management](/site/ipam/overview-init-ipam.md).
 And also review the
 [the basics of IP addressing](/site/ip-addresses/ip-addresses.md) for an explanation of addressing and private networks.